adilarain00/react-quizify-app/README.md

 ### Description:

-The React Quiz App is designed to test users' knowledge of React.js through 15 multiple-choice questions (MCQs).
+The React Quizify App is designed to test users' knowledge of React.js through 15 multiple-choice questions (MCQs).
 It covers key concepts such as components, hooks, and state management, providing an engaging way for developers to assess their React mastery.

 ### Functionalities: